Sanjeev Krishna: Memberships and honours

 In 2004, Krishna was inducted a Fellow of the Academy of Medical Sciences.
 He serves or has served on advisory committees of the World Health Organization (WHO), the United States National Institutes of Health, Wellcome Trust, and as an advisor to the Foundation for Innovative New Diagnostics.
 Krishna also serves on the Guidelines Development Group for malaria chemotherapy at the WHO Global Malaria Programme.
+He also holds an Honorary Professorship at the University of Glasgow, reflecting long-standing contributions to teaching and collaborative research in tropical medicine, including involvement in postgraduate training.

 Personal life

 In 1999, Krishna married his wife Yasmin, who initially worked in finance and later became a teacher.
 They have a son Karim, born in 2000.

 Krishna is an avid amateur squash player.